MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-vm-ps.md

 ms.reviewer: JasonGerend
 ---

-# Manage virtual machines using Windows PowerShell
+# Manage VMs using Windows PowerShell

-Windows PowerShell can be used to manage the virtual machines for all Azure Stack HCI servers running Windows Server 2019 Datacenter.
+> Applies to Windows Server 2019

-Alternatively, you can also manage virtual machines using Windows Admin Center from a Web browser.
-For more information, see [Managing virtual machines using Windows Admin Center]().
+Windows PowerShell can be used to create and manage virtual machines in Azure Stack HCI.

-## Create a virtual machine using Windows PowerShell
+## Create a VM using Windows PowerShell

 1. On the Windows desktop, click the Start button and type any part of the name **Windows PowerShell**.